How to Start a Daycare at Home

 There are a lot of different facets of early childhood education, and not every daycare center is the same.
 In order to create a business plan, the most important step is determining what type of childcare business you want to run.
 This covers everything from startup costs to government tax breaks and licenses.

-• Childminding: an at-home daycare where children under age 8 spend more than two hours per day.
+• Childminding: A home-based daycare where children (typically younger than six years old) spend several hours per day.

-• Independent schools: These schools are independent from local authority or government control and may offer nursery education to children between the ages of 3 and 4.
-These types of schools can also claim nursery education funding from the local government.
+• Preschool: These schools are independent of local authorities or government control and may offer pre-kindergarten education to children between the ages of 3 and 4.

-• After-school care: This type of facility is for school-aged children and typically runs for four hours after school, Monday through Friday.
+• After-school care: This type of facility is for school-aged children and typically runs for a few hours after school, Monday through Friday.

 • Summer care: These facilities operate seasonally when school is not in session and greatly benefit working parents.